Himalayan goral

-The Himalayan goral (Naemorhedus goral) or the gray goral, is a bovid species native to the Himalayas.
+The Himalayan goral (Naemorhedus goral) or gray goral is a bovid species native to the Himalayas.
 It is listed as Near Threatened on the IUCN Red List because the population is thought to be declining significantly due to habitat loss and hunting for meat.

 Characteristics

 The Himalayan goral is 95 to 130 cm in length and weighs 35–42 kg.
 It has a gray or gray-brown coat with tan legs, lighter patches on its throat, and a single dark stripe along its spine.
 Males have short manes on their necks.
 Both males and females have backward-curving horns which can grow up to 18 cm in length.

 In addition to certain peculiarities in the form of the skull, gorals are chiefly distinguished from the closely related serows in that they do not possess preorbital glands below their eyes, nor corresponding depressions in their skulls.